CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 > ## Note
 >
-> package contains all the files you need for a module
+> Packages contains all the files you need for the modules it supplies
 >
 {: .callout}